 Hello friends!
 Today we are making Vegan Pistachio Macarons!
 Made using the French Method.
 Filled with Vegan Pistachio Buttercream.
 What’s not to love?
+Watch the video on Youtube by clicking here.

 There are some important things to talk about here.
 Number one is: if you have been following my blog, you are witnessing the evolution of my Vegan Macaron recipes.
 I started using the Italian method, and my first published recipe were these Vegan Avocado Macarons macarons back a few months ago.
 They were a bit lopsided, but mostly fine.